uxebu/bonsai-docs/index.md

 </script>
 {% endhighlight %}

-Details which parameters can be passed in options and how you can configure the execution context can be found on the [Execution overview](/overview/Execution.html).
+Details of which parameters can be passed in options and how you can configure the execution context can be found in the [Execution overview](/overview/Execution.html).

 ### Browser support